omegataupodcast/episode-prep/README.md

 ## How can I track what's happening here?

-You can check out the commits page here: https://github.com/omegataupodcast/episode-prep/commits/master Unfortunately there is no notification mechanism for commits that I know of.
+You can check out [the commits page](https://github.com/omegataupodcast/episode-prep/commits/master).
+Unfortunately there is no notification mechanism for commits that I know of.

 ## Which Files to Change

-The files in the _open_ directory (https://github.com/omegataupodcast/episode-prep/tree/master/open) are still being prepared.
+The files in the [_open_](https://github.com/omegataupodcast/episode-prep/tree/master/open) are still being prepared.
 Please make your changes there.
-Files in the _closed_ directory (https://github.com/omegataupodcast/episode-prep/tree/master/closed) are done; you can technially still make changes, but they won't make it in the episode.
+Files in the [_closed_](https://github.com/omegataupodcast/episode-prep/tree/master/closed)  directory are done; you can technially still make changes, but they won't make it in the episode.

 ## What to change